Methods to Block Google Analytics from Tracking You

 2. Installing the “Block Yourself from Analytics” Chrome extension

 Another simple method to block Google Analytics is using a Chrome extension called “Block Yourself from Analytics.”
-When installed, it restricts Google Analytics from tracking your visits to specific websites.
-What’s interesting about this extension is that it allows you to set a list of domains you don’t want your visits to get tracked.
+It restricts Google Analytics from tracking your visits to specific websites when installed.
+Interestingly, this extension allows you to set a list of domains you don’t want your visits to get tracked.

 Step 1: Open Chrome browser